Submissions are currently closed

 Send one (1) short story from 1001 to 5000 words.

-If you have something longer that you think we might love, send a query including: your word count, a brief description of the work, and your opening sentence or paragraph.
+If you have something longer than 5000 words that you think we might love, send a query including: your word count, a brief description of the work, and your opening sentence or paragraph.

 If we like what we see, we will request the piece in full and if you wow us, we’ll publish it.